scttdavs/scttdavs.github.io/_posts/2020-5-11-on-being-a-parent.md

 "Oh, Meg's calling me, I got to go.
 I'll talk to you later sis."

-I could tell from the sound in her voice happened<!--more-->.
+I could tell from the sound in her voice what had happened<!--more-->.
 I ran over to the bathroom, and the look on her face just confirmed it.

 "I think my water broke.
 I went to the bathroom and when I stood, up I realized I was all wet.
 And I'm almost positive I was done, I don't know what else it could be."